Types of BatteriesDifferent Types of Battery Powered Soldering Irons

 These environmental concerns helped inspire us to look into different battery types for our irons.
 Many of our competitors use Lithium-Ion batteries, but we found that the lifespan on these was only around three years.
 In an age where every piece of technology seems to only last a short while before needing to be replaced, we decided that we needed to find something better.
 This caused us to research all sorts of different battery types before settling on one that met our standards.

-And for those of you wondering, we have released the new Model #8000 Power Pro Advanced Cordless Soldering Iron!
+And for those of you wondering, we released the new Model #8000 Power Pro Advanced Cordless Soldering Iron in 2022!
 It has a Lithium-Iron-Phosphate battery.
 If you’re into cars, you may recognize that as the same battery type that Tesla is looking at putting into a version of their Model 3.
 We chose this because it’s safe and has a 10 year lifespan on average.

 If you want to learn more about batteries, I would recommend you check out Battery University.
 It’s a great website that will tell you everything you could ever want to know about the different battery types.
 If you’ve got any questions about batteries and our irons, please contact us.